timcowlishaw/enxaneta/documentation/working_notes/04_a-spread-class.md

 (_This_ is the point where I'm starting to struggle with the difference between a class and an object, it turns out.
 Like, is the `Spread` class storing the procedural rules for a particular type of spread layout, or is it providing a blueprint to be populated, anticipating its instantiation as a specific instance?
 The answer's _both_, isn't it?
 My head hurts.)

 - [!]
 Need to challenge the assumption that a spread's interpretation relies solely on the individual card meanings and their positions.
 While this is the foundation, there may be emergent or holistic meanings that arise from the interaction of cards, which the current attributes might not fully capture.
+- [!]
+Be cautious about overloading the `Spread` class with too many responsibilities.

 ```Python
 class Spread